We are in Phase 3 of the Scottish Government’s lockdown plan.

 National Nature Reserves

-If you are using our NNRs, please keep it local and follow physical distancing guidelines.
+When you are using our NNRs, please follow physical distancing guidelines.

 Take a virtual tour of our NNRs with our podcast series.

 Government guidance allows a range of outdoor activities including walking, running, cycling, horse riding, water sports, golf, angling, picnics or sitting in the park, either alone or with members of the same household.
 You can also spend time outdoors with people from one other household at a time, as long as the group is no larger than 6 people and physical distancing is maintained.
 Larger groups are permissible for some organised outdoor activities/sports subject to guidance produced by the relevant governing bodies, including a named COVID officer, documented risk assessments and appropriate mitigating measures.